jhu-dvrk/dvrk-mfg-test/ReadMe.md

 The initial setup should be as follows:

-1. Install the following packages (if not already installed): `sudo apt install build-essential libraw1394-dev libncurses5-dev cmake-curses-gui cmake-qt-gui git libfuse`
+1. Install the following packages (if not already installed): `sudo apt install build-essential libraw1394-dev libncurses5-dev cmake-curses-gui cmake-qt-gui git libfuse-dev`
 2. Set permissions on FireWire device, using the "convenient solution" described [here](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/ControllerConnection#convenient-solution).
 3. Create a subdirectory called `test` (must be in home directory): `mkdir ~/test`
 4. Change to the test directory: `cd ~/test`